Open-Ireland-Testbed/.github/profile/README.md

 ## Overview

 The optical side of the **Open Ireland** is a programmable reconfigurable testbed built from Lumentum ROADMs, a 320 × 320 optical switch, In-line Juniper amplifiers, and coherent transponders.
-All devices expose open SDN/NFV APIs, allowing for experiments in optical transport and real‑time automation.
+All devices expose open SDN APIs, allowing for experiments in optical transport and real‑time automation.

 ---